JetBrains/kotlin-web-site/docs/reference/functions.md

 There are cases when an explicit return type is required:

-* Functions with no block body that are public or protected.
+* Functions with expression body that are public or protected.
 These are considered to be part of the public API surface.
-Not having explicit return types makes it potentially easier to change the type.
+Not having explicit return types makes it potentially easier to change the type accidentally.
 This is the same reason why explicit types are required for [properties](properties.html#getters-and-setters).
-* Functions with a block body must always specify return types explicitly, unless it's intended for them to return *Unit*{: .keyword }, [in which case it is optional](#unit-returning-functions).
-Kotlin cannot infer return types for functions with block bodies because such functions may have complex control flow in the body, and the return type will be non-obvious to the reader (and sometimes even for the compiler).
+* Functions with block body must always specify return types explicitly, unless it's intended for them to return `Unit`, [in which case it is optional](#unit-returning-functions).
+Kotlin does not infer return types for functions with block bodies because such functions may have complex control flow in the body, and the return type will be non-obvious to the reader (and sometimes even for the compiler).